ouspg/CloudAndNetworkSecurity/1. Network Security/README.md

 ### **C) Extracting more host info using NMAP**

-Use the -PE, -PP, -PM flags of nmap to perform host discovery sending respectively ICMPv4 echo, timestamp, and subnet mask requests.
+Use the -PE, -PM, -PP flags of nmap to perform host discovery sending respectively ICMPv4 echo, timestamp, and subnet mask requests.

 **Provide command used to do this**